ds5110/git-intro/conda.md

 * [Manage environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) -- conda.io
   * [Creating an environment with commands](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands)
 * vscode:
+  * Warning: as vscode is getting better, this recommendation for configuring vscode may now be out of date.
   * You can manually specify the path to the conda executable to use for activation (version 4.4+).
 To do so, open the Command Palette (⇧⌘P).
   * You get a dropdown menu and you can pick the conda environment of your choice
   * On a mac, the detault was in `/usr/bin`, so you need to select the miniconda version

-### Install libraries in an environment
+### Install libraries in a conda environment

 You can use conda to create multiple environments with various installed libraries.

-* create a new environment called "myenv" and install the latest scikit-learn and friends from conda-forge
+* create a new environment called "myenv" and install (by hand) the latest scikit-learn and friends from conda-forge
 ```
 conda create --name myenv
 conda activate myenv